johnperry-math/AoC2018/README.md

 Because it's so large visually, here's a [link](day17/Images/Part1.png).

+### Day 18: Settlers of The North Pole

+Elves are building in a wilderness of trees, open spaces, and lumberyards.
+An acre of one thing can change to an acre of a another thing depending on what its neighboring acres contain.
+Things change quickly: once a minute!

+1. Find the resource value after 10 minutes.
+1. Find the resource value after 1 billion minutes.

+#### Tools

+* Basic number theory via modular arithmetic.
+* Pretty pleased with how I used arrays indexed by an enumeration.

+#### Experience

+Fun and easy.
+One of my daughters worked with me on the problem, and we had fun with this problem, including the debugging.
+She doesn't know Ada and isn't likely to learn much from this, but she learned a bit and helped keep me on my toes with good questions.

 ## Days I tried to solve without the example, but had to give in

 ### Day 3: No Matter How You Slice It